ldw129/ldw129/README.md

 <h2> 👨‍💻 About Me</h2>
 <div align="justify">

-- **Year 3 NTU B(Eng) Computer Science Undergraduate student**, intending to specialize in Security
+- **Year 4 NTU B(Comp) Computer Science Undergraduate student**, intending to specialize in Security
 - Certified Ethical Hacker &rarr; see more in <a href="https://user-images.githubusercontent.com/78461502/258963279-d76a11e1-bd4d-4fcb-b7e7-e857176b8848.png">here</a>
 - Python is my first programming language learned!
-- **3 years** of computing experience thus far (since 2020) &rarr; see more in <a href="https://www.linkedin.com/in/lim-dong-wan-706605218/">here</a>
+- **4 years** of computing experience thus far (since 2020) &rarr; see more in <a href="https://www.linkedin.com/in/lim-dong-wan-706605218/">here</a>
-- In my free time, I read up on the latest cyber and tech news, watch tutorial videos on Computer Networking, Programming and Cybersecurity, and trying out online cyber courses as well as CTF's and hackathons.
+- In my free time, I read up on the latest cyber and tech news, watch tutorial videos on Computer Networking, Programming and Cybersecurity, and trying out online cyber courses (as well as CTF's and hackathons).
 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>